Outstanding Data Science Faculty Research Award

 - has not received this award in the past 3 years

-- A 1~2 page narrative that summarizes the candidate’s achievements in data science research in 2022.
+- A narrative (no more than 3 pages) that summarizes the candidate’s achievements in data science research in the past three years (please group them according to the calendar years).
 The evidence of the candidate’s high-impact or significant research achievements can include, but is not limited to, the following:

-- Peer-reviewed publications of data science research published or accepted by peer-reviewed academic journals and conference proceedings in 2022, especially top-tier journals and conferences;
+- Peer-reviewed publications of data science research published or accepted by peer-reviewed academic journals and conference proceedings, especially top-tier journals and conferences;

-- External data science research grants awarded in 2022, including the award letter, project objective, the role and responsibility of the candidate in the funded project (e.g., PI, co-PI), funding agency, project title and term, and the amount of the award (Total and UNCC budget);
+- External data science research grants awarded, including the award letter, project objective, the role and responsibility of the candidate in the funded project (e.g., PI, co-PI), funding agency, project title and term, and the amount of the award (Total and UNC Charlotte budget);

-- Ongoing/Active external data science research grants in 2022, , including the award letter, the project objective, the role and responsibility of the candidate in the funded project (e.g., PI, co-PI), funding agency, project title and term, and the amount of the award (Total and UNCC budget);
+- Ongoing/Active external data science research grants, including the award letter, the project objective, the role and responsibility of the candidate in the funded project (e.g., PI, co-PI), funding agency, project title and term, and the amount of the award (Total and UNC Charlotte budget);

-- Patent(s) obtained in 2022: specify how they are related to data science;
+- Patent(s) obtained: specify how they are related to data science;

 The applications will be processed and assessed by the research committee of SDS and the Executive Director of the School of Data Science.